 The amp works fine with effects pedals or just on its own.
-The built-in Overdrive, Chorus and Spring Reverb offering and excellent range of sounds.
+The built-in Overdrive, Chorus and Spring Reverb offering an excellent range of sounds.
 For what it's worth, when using the Overdrive, the Fender Princeton Chorus comes about as close to a tube sound as a solid state amplifier is likely to get (that's going to ruffle feathers :-)

-Note however, that this particular amp is the all analogue version (read: no Digital Signal Processing).
+Note however, that this particular amp is the 'all analogue' version (read: zero Digital Signal Processing).
 The now rather dated IC (Integrated Circuit) technology employed in this Princeton Chorus won't be as quiet/clean as newer amps might be.
-That might not matter on stage, but it will in a recording studio.
+While this might not matter on stage, it will be an issue in a recording studio.
 The Fender Princeton Chorus is definitely a work-horse amp and not a show pony.

 • Fender Support USA - Fender Princeton Chorus User Manual

 • Local File - Fender Princeton Chorus Circuit Schematic.
-It appears that the source I used to reference, being Amp Archives, has been shut down.
+It appears that the source I once referenced, being Amp Archives, has been shut down.
 Fortunately I already had a copy of the schematic.
 So for those who need to do some repairs or mods ... go for it!